Dart package for Async Data Loading and Caching. Combine local (DB, cache) and network data simply and safely

 Features

-• Combine local (DB, cache) and network data simply.
-It provides a data Stream where you can listen and work with your data.
+- Combine local (DB, cache) and network data simply.
+It provides a data

-• Know the data Stream state.
-It’s useful for displaying errors or loading indicators, for example.
+Streamstate.
+It’s useful for displaying errors or loading indicators, for example. - If you are not using a local DB,

-• Work with your data more safely.
+Stockprovides a memory cache, to share and improve upon your app’s experience. - Work with your data more safely.
 If an error is thrown, Stock will catch it and return it into the stream so it can be handled easily.

 Overview